evanhalley/fig/README.md

 Options:
-  -t, --title <title>                                             Article's title -d, --date <date>                                               Article's published Date -a, --author <author>                                           Article's Author's name -h, --html-template <path to the folder containing index.html>  Path to index.html template used to generate your feature image
+  -t, --title <title>                                             Article's title -d, --date <date>                                               Article's published date -a, --author <author>                                           Article's author's name -h, --html-template <path to the folder containing index.html>  Path to index.html template used to generate your feature image
   -o, --output <name and path to output>                          Name and path of the output file, append with .jpg or .png -v, --verbose                                                   Turns on verbose logging